Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 2. Select the authorization transaction you want to cancel by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Cancel] button.   <!---was passsiert dann-->
    A confirmation message is displayed.
-The status of the authorization transaction has changed to *Unconfirmed??*.
+The status of the authorization transaction has changed to *Success*.
+   You can now follow up this case under the menu entry *Refunds*. <!-----Stefan ist das richtig?--->

-## Void an authorization transaction
+## Void authorization transaction

 You can void an authorization transaction, if you want to disable the transaction for the Actindo database.
 For example, for whatever reason the same transaction has been posted twice.
 In this case, you can void one of these transactions and continue the order process with the other transaction.